Hi-Media/reST-test/doc/Chap6-ServerToServer.rst

 ----------------------------------------
 Description
-  In order to notify events related to your payment system, such as a new transaction or a 3-D Secure transaction, our platform can send to your application a Server-to-Server notification.
+  In order to notify events related to your payment system, such as a new transaction or a :term:`3-D Secure` transaction, our platform can send to your application a Server-to-Server notification :term:`notification`.

 -----
 Setup